-In the Python environment, import the ScreedDB class and load some databases:
+From the Python prompt, import the ScreedDB class and load some databases:

 '''

 from screed import ScreedDB

-fadb = ScreedDB('screed/tests/test.fa')
+fadb = ScreedDB('screed/tests/test-data/test.fa')

-fqdb = ScreedDB('screed/tests/test.fastq')
+fqdb = ScreedDB('screed/tests/test-data/test.fastq')

 '''

 Notice how you didn't need to write the 'screed' at the end of the file names? screed automatically adds that to the file name if you didn't.